-A network consists of computers linked together so that they can share resources, such as files, programs, and peripherals.
+A network consists of computers linked together so that they can share resources, such as files, programs, and peripheral devices.
 The simplest form of a network consists of two computers connected through their serial or parallel ports.
-This type of network might be used to transfer files between a laptop computer and a desktop computer.
+This type of network might be used by an individual to transfer files between a laptop computer and a desktop computer.

 Other networks are larger and typically consist of computers designated as servers and workstations.
-Servers provide shared resources (they store and retrieve shared data files) for computers linked to the network.
-They typically have fast processors and large, high-capacity disk drives that operate unattended.
-In contrast, workstations, often referred to as clients, are computers used by individuals and do not provide shared resources for an entire network.
+Servers provide shared resources (they store and retrieve shared data files) for computers that are linked to the network.
+They typically have fast microprocessors and large, high-capacity disk drives that operate unattended.
+In contrast, workstations, often referred to as clients, are computers that are used by individuals and do not provide shared resources for an entire network.

 Some computers come network-ready with a preinstalled Ethernet adapter.
-This adapter provides a high-performance network connection with an 8-conductor, RJ-45, unshielded twisted pair (UTP) connector.
-For computers with IBM-installed software, device drivers for this adapter are on the hard disk; for some adapters, device drivers are also provided on the IBM Software Selections CD that comes with your computer.
-For instructions on connecting a network cable to your computer, refer to the PC 300GL User Guide.
+This adapter provides a high-performance network connection with an RJ-45, unshielded twisted pair (UTP) connector.
+For computers with IBM-installed software, device drivers for this adapter are on the hard disk; for some adapters, device drivers are also provided on the Product Recovery CD that comes with your computer.
+If you did not receive a Product Recovery CD, some device drivers might be available on a separate CD.
+For instructions on connecting a network cable to your computer, refer to the user guide publication.
 For information on configuring your computer to work with a network, consult your network administrator.